 When they say it opens at 7am, it opens at 7am and not 1 second earlier!

 Hand luggage bags went through a scanner again.
 In all honesty I can’t remember the liquids situation…I had drunk my tiny bottle of water just in case, if they were taking liquids, it wasn’t obvious.
 There were no body scanners or ‘pat downs’, just the bags were checked.

 I’m not sure exactly how it works when it comes to the digital kiosks (the ones where they take your finger prints and photo).
-There were some ‘upstairs’ before you join the line, I’m a Green Card holder and was directed to go straight downstairs so I used the ones that came after the bag check…it could possibly be a resident/visitor divide, because it only seemed to be Americans using the kiosks after the bag check, which then lead to ‘separate’ border agents.
+There were some ‘upstairs’ before you join the line, I’m a Green Card holder and when I asked what I had to do, I was directed to go straight downstairs so I used the kiosks that came after the bag check.
+It could possibly be a resident/visitor divide, because it only seemed to be Americans using the kiosks after the bag check, which then lead to ‘separate’ border agents.

-When you reach the agent, they bring up a photo of your bag on a TV screen and ask if it’s yours (this MAGIC amazed me, I was like WOW YES!
+When you reach the agent, they bring up a photo of your checked in bag on a TV screen and ask if it’s yours.
+(This MAGIC amazed me, I was like WOW YES!
 YES, THAT IS MY BAG, AMAZING!!).
-They asked what food I was carrying with me either in my hand luggage or suitcase, they asked where I lived in the USA, how long I had been visiting Ireland and why (I explained that I was on a stopover from London after visiting my family for a month) and then I was sent on my merry way.
+They asked what food I was carrying with me either in my hand luggage or suitcase, where I lived in the USA, how long I had been visiting Ireland and why.
+(I explained that I was on a stopover from London after visiting my family for a month).
+Then I was sent on my merry way.

 You’re chucked out into a hallway with only a handful of gates and as mentioned above, a newsagents, a cafe and thats about it.
 BUT it’s amazing when you land back in the USA as a ‘domestic traveller’ and can walk out without a long wait at immigration (although the bags were really slow being delivered at Chicago O’hare!).